alloc/misty/README.md

 // Print a yellow message with [!] in front. warn('Be careful')

+// Like `warn` but messages are deduplicated. warnOnce('Deprecated: Use foo instead')

 // Print a message to stderr with red [!] in front.
 Then call process.exit(1) fatal('Bollocks')